dappaeses/100DaysOfCloud/README.md

 Fill in your details where you see this icon ✍️
 We have provided a sample Day Journey entry staring at 0.
 You can delete this example.

-## Daff Zihni Zafari's Cloud Journey
+## Daffa Zihni Zafari's Cloud Journey

 Introducing my name is Daffa zihni zafari usually called daffa, I am an IT student at a vocational high school in Indonesia